-Chairman Harrington noted the last New Hampshire Open House was held at Hampshire Hills in 17 18 Milford the prior Tuesday.
-The Federal Energy Regulatory Commission (FERC) will be holding 19 scoping meetings in those communities that express intent.
-Town Manager Cabanel stated the open 20 houses were hosted by Kinder Morgan and attended by a representative of FERC.
+Chairman Harrington noted the last New Hampshire Open House was held at Hampshire Hills in Milford the prior Tuesday.
+The Federal Energy Regulatory Commission (FERC) will be holding scoping meetings in those communities that express intent.
+Town Manager Cabanel stated the open houses were hosted by Kinder Morgan and attended by a representative of FERC.
 For those open houses, Kinder Morgan brought in their experts to provide explanations.
-A scoping meeting would be 21 put on by FERC and would allow for written and verbal questions, which would be captured by a 22 stenographer.
-Scoping meetings are not a requirement; however, if enough interest is expressed, FERC 23 24 will conduct them.
+A scoping meeting would be put on by FERC and would allow for written and verbal questions, which would be captured by a stenographer.
+Scoping meetings are not a requirement; however, if enough interest is expressed, FERC will conduct them.
 She stressed the importance of citizen participation at this level.

-25 Chairman Harrington requested citizens utilize the online form posted on the Town's website as a means 26 27 of submitting comment to FERC, and specifically that, in addition to individual comments, citizens 28 request a scoping meeting be conducted in Merrimack.
-During the Open House it was stated, the greater the number of requests from Merrimack residents, the better the odds a meeting would be held in 29 30 Merrimack.
-31 A regularly scheduled meeting of the Town Council will take place on March 26, 2015 beginning at 32 33 7:00 p.m. in the James Mastricola Upper Elementary School All Purpose Room.
-Regular Council 34 business will complete at 8:00 p.m. at which time representatives from Kinder Morgan will meet with the Council in public session.
+Chairman Harrington requested citizens utilize the online form posted on the Town's website as a means of submitting comment to FERC, and specifically that, in addition to individual comments, citizens request a scoping meeting be conducted in Merrimack.
+During the Open House it was stated, the greater the number of requests from Merrimack residents, the better the odds a meeting would be held in Merrimack.

+A regularly scheduled meeting of the Town Council will take place on March 26, 2015 beginning at 7:00 p.m. in the James Mastricola Upper Elementary School All Purpose Room.
+Regular Council business will complete at 8:00 p.m. at which time representatives from Kinder Morgan will meet with the Council in public session.
 That portion of the meeting is expected to come to a close at 10:00 p.m.

-35 36 Chairman Harrington spoke of additional ways in which meeting information could be communicated to 37 the community-at-large, and suggested postcards be sent to all Merrimack mailboxes.
-38 39 MOTION made by Councilor Boyd and seconded by Councilor Woods that a postcard be mailed 40 to all Merrimack mailboxes informing residents of the proposed project, encouraging residents to 41 review the information contained on the Town's website, and informing of the meeting with 42 43 Kinder Morgan scheduled for March 26, 2015.
+Chairman Harrington spoke of additional ways in which meeting information could be communicated to the community-at-large, and suggested postcards be sent to all Merrimack mailboxes.

+MOTION made by Councilor Boyd and seconded by Councilor Woods that a postcard be mailed to all Merrimack mailboxes informing residents of the proposed project, encouraging residents to review the information contained on the Town's website, and informing of the meeting with Kinder Morgan scheduled for March 26, 2015.
 Furthermore, that staff be instructed to coordinate the wording of the postcard with the Chairman.
-44 45 46 47 48

-ON THE QUESTION

-4 Councilor Rothhaus questioned the cost of the mailing, which he understood to be approximately taken place around Town staff preparing a postcard rather than outsourcing.
-Assistant Town 6 mailing and hit every post office box, residential homes, and businesses.
-The maximum cost would be 8
+Councilor Rothhaus questioned the cost of the mailing, which he understood to be approximately \$5,000.

-\$5,000.
 Chairman Harrington stated that amount would be the maximum cost.
-Some discussion has 5
+Some discussion has taken place around Town staff preparing a postcard rather than outsourcing.
+Assistant Town Manager/Finance Director Paul Micali noted there are mailing companies in Town that could do the mailing and hit every post office box, residential homes, and businesses.
+The maximum cost would be \$5,000; however, he can see it costing a great deal less.
+There would be approximately 11,000 mailings.

-7 Manager/Finance Director Paul Micali noted there are mailing companies in Town that could do the printing stories about the issue every day.
-He believes, through utilization of social media and given the 12 meeting would take place as part of a regularly scheduled Town Council meeting it is likely those who 13
+Councilor Dwyer commented he is unsure of how he feels regarding expending \$5,000.
+Newspapers are printing stories about the issue every day.
+He believes through utilization of social media and given the meeting would take place as part of a regularly scheduled Town Council meeting, it is likely those who are interested in taking an active role in the matter will be made aware.
+He questioned the effectiveness of a mailing.